John Furlong (sports administrator): Biographical inaccuracies and omissions

-Patriot Hearts

 On February 12, 2011, the one-year anniversary of the Olympics, Furlong, with Globe and Mail journalist Gary Mason, published his autobiography Patriot Hearts – Inside the Olympics that Changed a Country.
+In 2012, several inaccuracies and omissions were uncovered by sports journalist Laura Robinson.
+Further errors have been uncovered in Patriot Hearts, biographies attached to his speaking engagements and awards, and media interviews.